ELeeAstro/gCMCRT/README.md

 You will need to install the CUDA hpc sdk: https://developer.nvidia.com/hpc-sdk

-# Required gCMCRT formated files
+# Required gCMCRT formatted files

 .prf file